 The FIG program began in 1987 as a means of creating small, intentional learning communities within the large university setting.
 Over its 30+ year history, it has become a cornerstone experience for new students to support their transition to the UW.
-FIGs have linked clusters of courses to seminar GEN ST 199 facilitated by peer instructors.
+FIGs are offered during the first quarter on campus and have clusters of classes linked to a GEN ST 199 seminar course facilitated by peer instructors.

 What's in a FIG?
 FIGs are built to be flexible — so you can select a full FIG or add classes to a FIG. Watch this short video to get an idea of how FIGs work.